fernnguyen/transkit/README.md

-# BangBang Translate
+# TransKit

-**BangBang Translate** is a Chrome extension that brings instant, AI-powered translation directly to your input fields.
+**TransKit** is a Chrome extension that brings instant, AI-powered translation directly to your input fields.
 No more switching tabs or copy-pasting—just type, command, and translate.

 ## Features